-Top 5 Free Fun Resources for Learning Piano
+Top 5 Fun Free Resources for Learning How to Play Piano

-Working in a piano store, I talk to people all the time who think that it will take years to learn a fun song on the piano.
+Very often I talk to people who think it’ll take years to learn how to play piano.
 Wrong!
-You can learn a basic song in as little as an evening, although a more realistic expectation is probably a few weeks, depending how much you practice and the complexity of the piece.
-From there, you can work on more complicated pieces that are harder, but also more fun and build your technique.
-There are a ton of really good resources out there to help you learn piano, but I wanted to focus on a couple of my favorite FREE ways to learn piano IMMEDIATELY.
+Honestly, you can learn a basic song in as little as an evening!
+With a few weeks, you can learn to perform more complex pieces, depending of course on how much you practice.
+From there, you can work on even more complicated pieces to build technique.
+There are a ton of really good resources out there to help you learn how to play piano.
+Here below, I want to focus on a couple of my favorite FREE ways to get started IMMEDIATELY.

 5. Hoffman Academy

-There are a number of online instructors, but my personal favorite is Joseph Hoffman through HoffmanAcademy.com.
+Granted, there are a number of online instructors, but my personal favorite is Joseph Hoffman from HoffmanAcademy.com.
 Real nice instructor – he has video lessons that are between 5 and 15 minutes long that clearly explain an important educational topic.
-If you want to buy the supplementary materials, they’re inexpensive (like $19 for 20 lessons worth) and helpful.
-You can learn at your own pace, practicing between concepts.
+Supplementary materials are available too, and they’re inexpensive (like $19 for 20 lessons worth) and helpful.
+You learn how to play piano at your own pace, practicing between concepts.
 No online videos can replace a good teacher, but if you want to get started now, this is one of your best bets.

 This iPad app is like “Guitar Hero” for piano.
-You can use it with any acoustic (“real”) or digital piano, without any wires.
-You can start by just playing one note, and it gets progressively more challenging; If you already play, you can jump in and play at an appropriate level.
-It teaches you how to read REAL music for REAL songs that you hear on the radio – There’s always a nice backing track that makes you sound really good.
+It can be paired with any acoustic (“real”) or digital piano, without any wires.
+You start by just playing one note, and it gets progressively more challenging.
+If you already play, you can jump in and play at an appropriate level.
+It teaches you how to read REAL music for REAL songs that you hear on the radio.
+There’s always a nice backing track that makes you sound really good.
 They have a constantly growing collection of fun, popular music that you’ll instantly recognize – songs from Angry Birds, Game of Thrones, Avicii, Katy Perry, etc. They also have entire method books, including Alfred, Music for Little Mozarts, Piano Pronto and more.
-It’s iPad only for the moment – they’re still working on an Android version.
-Get a free 1 month trial with coupon code: JTS1MFamilyPiano.
+It’s iPad-only for the moment – they’re currently working on an Android version.
+Best of all, you can get a free one-month trial with our coupon code: JTS1MFamilyPiano.

-Edit: We later found FlowKey, a similar iPad app that has a different aesthetic, different catalog of songs (some free!), and different pricing model.
-We encourage you to check it out!
+Edit: I recently found FlowKey, a similar iPad app that’ll also teach you how to play piano.
+It has a different aesthetic, a different catalog of songs (some free!), and a different pricing model.
+I encourage you to check it out!

-The International Music Score Library Project is like Wikipedia, except for sheet music that is out of copyright that you can download for free.
-It is the biggest collection of free sheet music that we know of and is great for classical, blues, and jazz classics.
+The International Music Score Library Project is like Wikipedia, except for sheet music.
+Everything featured is out of copyright, meaning that you can download them for free.
+It’s the biggest collection of free sheet music that we know of, and it’s great for classical, blues, and jazz classics.
 It’s not just for piano, either – they have representation of hundreds of popular and obscure instruments.
 You can search with multiple criteria – for example, method pieces that are intended to help you learn piano.
-I mean, if you want to give us $5 for a copy of the Hanon finger exercises you can, or you can download the pdf here.
+Of course, if you want to give us $5 for a copy of the Hanon finger exercises you can, or you can download the pdf there.

-As an aside, if you use YouTube to learn piano, you’ll likely reach a plateau and that’s a great time to look into private lessons.
+As an aside, if you use YouTube to learn how to play piano, you’ll likely reach a plateau, and that’s a great time to look into private lessons.
 A good teacher will:

 - give you new areas of learning to explore